Azure/usql/FAQ.md

 one out of thousand rows are returned.

     @rs1 = SELECT *, ROW_NUMBER() OVER ( ) AS rownum
-         FROM @rs0
+         FROM @rs0;

+    @rs1 = SELECT * FROM @rs1
          WHERE ( (rownum % 1000) == 0 );

-Do not use Guid.NewGuid() to create unique ids for rows.

 ### Q: Can I have a different schema for each row in a a U-SQL rowset?

-No. A U-SQL RowSet must contains rows and each row must have the same schema: same column names, with the same types, in the same order
+No. A U-SQL RowSet must contains rows and each row must have the same schema: same column names, with the same types, in the same order.
+Consider using a SQL.MAP typed column for semistructured data.

+If you want to union two rowsets with different schemas, null padd the missing columns in the SELECT clauses.

 ### Q: How can I Extract all the files in a folder?

 You can do this by using the FileSet syntax.

     @rows =
         EXTRACT Name string, ID int
         FROM "/dimensiondata/carrier/{*}"
         USING Extractors.Csv();

 # U-SQL Catalog

 ### Q: Is there an API to read or write a U-SQL table locally?

-If you are looking for an API like "CreateTable(name)"... no.
+There is an API to read meta data object description that is being exposed in the REST APIs, the SDKs, the Portal and the ADL Tools in VisualStudio.

-The only supported way of creating a table is to run a U-SQL script in ADL Tools for Visual Studio.
+The only supported way of creating a catalog object such as a table is to run a U-SQL script.
+The ADL Tools provide a UI to help you create the script.

+There is currently no API to preview a table.
+Please submit a script that extracts the requested data, write it to a file and preview the file.